 In keeping with our Presidential visits to Rochester series, (below) on November 1st, 1984, President Ronald Reagan spoke before 10,000 at the Community War Memorial.
 Twenty four years earlier on November 1st 1960, Vice President Richard Nixon also spoke at the arena during his presidential election campaign.

 Reagan’s electoral sweep matched Nixon’s in 1972 when McGovern only carried Massachusetts.
-Mondale had the distinction to be the only man to run in three consecutive national elections and lose twice.
+Mondale had the dubious distinction to be the only man to run in three consecutive national elections (1976, 1980 and 1984) and lose twice.
 Mondale’s choice of Geraldine Ferraro as running mate marked the first woman VP nominee for a major party.
 In 2008, Sarah Palin was the GOP’s VP nominee.
 During the campaign, the Democrat and Chronicle endorsed Reagan; while the Times Union endorsed Mondale.

 By the time Reagan delivered his speech at the War Memorial, his campaign was basically taking victory laps.
 Mondale would later say that, when nominated at the Democratic Convention in San Francisco, he knew he would lose.

 Early on the Monday morning before the election, a Rochester TV station aired Bedtime for Bonzo (1951), starring Reagan.
 Had the election been anywhere near close, the movie selection might have been considered an editorial comment.
 Were viewers to be reminded that Reagan had once been a B actor in Hollywood or did Bonzo represent Mondale about to be sent to bed by the Gipper?

 Reagan used the same speech from his earlier stop that morning in Boston, but spiced his remarks with some Rochester allusions.
 Reagan opened the speech by comparing his campaign to the Rochester Americans hockey team, then on a ten game wining streak: